Introduction

 Daily Backup

-all the directories and files from your website
+all directories and files from the

 to your local drive.
 If you plan on developing locally, you probably want